pwrdwnsys/gmc-faq/README.md

 #### Powerup Crates

-Powerup Crates are one time purchase unlocks.
+Powerup Crates are one-time purchase unlocks, and can be discovered scattered around drill sites during piloted drill missions.
-These will then spawn in the world while you're drilling.

 #### Stat Booster

-Stat Booster are one time purchase unlocks.
+Stat Boosters are one-time purchase unlocks.
 These will grant you a permanent stat bonus on unlock.

 #### Nano Drill

 Nano Drills unlocks grant you one additional Nano Drill per unlock.
 For more information see [Nano Drills](#Nano-Drills)

 #### Boost Capacity & Chest Value